jeremiahalex/codility-solutions/README.md

 # Codility Lesson Solutions
-My collection of solutions (mostly in JavaScript) for Codility lessons.
-Primarily intended as a reference for students on my coding course.
+My collection of solutions in JavaScript for Codility lessons.
+Started as a reference for students on my coding course.

 ### Lesson 1 - Iterations
 1. [BinaryGap](BinaryGap.md)